This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tiredness, muscle cramps, or trouble moving

-- Severe weakness that may be only on one side of the body or face
+- Severe weakness that may be only on one side of your body or face

 How is rabies diagnosed?